Kerintha: Production

-After producing big-budget movies like Seethamma Vakitlo Sirimalle Chettu, Ramayya Vasthavayya, Yevadu and working with superstars like Venkatesh & Mahesh Babu, Jr. NTR and Ram Charan, Dil Raju announced that he will be producing a low-budget movie with new actors under the direction of Sai Kiran Adivi.
+After producing big-budget movies, Dil Raju announced that he will be producing a low-budget movie with new actors under the direction of Sai Kiran Adivi.

 Soundtrack

-The audio was released on 25 May 2015.Allu Aravind Attended as chief guest and launched the audio CD of Kerintha.
-The music was composed by Mickey J. Meyer and Released on Aditya Music.
+The music was composed by Mickey J. Meyer and was released on Aditya Music.

-Release
+Release and reception

 The movie was released worldwide on 12 June 2015.

+Sangeetha Devi Dundoo of The Hindu wrote, "Kerintha is a clean, entertaining one-time watch if you like campus stories".
+Suresh Kavirayani of the Deccan Chronicle wrote, "After watching the regular masala, heavy action-high drama noisy films, Kerintha is like a breath of fresh air".